Maharashtra CM assures complete farm loan waiver

 He was addressing the annual general meeting of the Vasantdada Sugar Institute here.
 NCP president Sharad Pawar, who is chairman of the institute, was also present.
 During his speech, Thackeray took a dig at former chief minister Devendra Fadnavis over his statement that the BJP was the single largest party in the Maharashtra assembly.

-"Sharad Pawar has taught us how to raise farm productivity and also how to form a government with less member of MLAs in the legislative assembly," Thackeray, who is also Shiv Sena president, quipped.
+"Sharad Pawar has taught us how to grow more from less area of land, and also how to form a government with less number of MLAs in the legislative assembly," Thackeray, who is Shiv Sena president, quipped.
 The BJP and the Sena fought the October 21 assembly polls together, but their alliance collapsed after the latter walked out and joined hands with the Congress and the NCP.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)